sharmainec/tp/docs/UserGuide.md

 * We advise against using Excel to create a CSV file to be imported into LingoGO!.
 </div>

-Imports flashcards from a CSV file and adds them to the existing list in LingoGO!
+Imports flashcards from a CSV file and **adds** them to the existing list in LingoGO!
 (instead of replacing the current list)

 Format: `import CSV_FILE_NAME`

 * Place the CSV file that you wish to import in the *data* folder (located in the same folder as the *lingogo.jar* file).
-* The CSV file must have headers "Language", "Foreign", "English".
+* The CSV file must have exact headers "Language, Foreign, English". (as shown in the below example)
 * The CSV file must have **3 columns** in this order from left to right:
   1. Language
   2. Foreign phrase